Mark Moore (ice hockey): Personal

 Mark is the older brother of Dominic Moore and Steve Moore.
-Dominic has played over 500 NHL games with nine different NHL teams, and Steve is a former Colorado Avalanche prospect who played 69 NHL games from 2001 until 2004.
+Dominic has played over 800 NHL games with nine different NHL teams, and Steve is a former Colorado Avalanche prospect who played 69 NHL games from 2001 until 2004.
 Dominic was later traded to the Penguins (the same team that drafted Mark) with Libor Pivko for a 2007 NHL Entry Draft third round pick.
 While Mark and Dominic played against each other, Mark and Steve once played against each other during a preseason game at the First Union Arena, home of the AHL's Wilkes-Barre/Scranton Penguins.

 After his retirement from hockey, Moore authored a book titled Saving the Game in 2006 and briefly wrote for The Hockey News.

 Moore was once nicknamed "The Smartest Man in Hockey" due to scoring a 1590 out of a possible 1600 points on his SAT.

 Since his retirement, Moore has committed his life to academia, earning several degrees including a BCL/JD from McGill University and a Doctorate of Philosophy from Oxford University.
 After earning his law degree, Moore also clerked for Chief Justice Beverley McLachlin at the Supreme Court of Canada.
 Dr. Marcus Moore currently teaches courses on Sports Law, Contracts, and Jurisprudence at UBC's Peter A. Allard School.

-Drafted by Pittsburgh Penguins NHL (retired due to disability).

-Moore currently runs a hockey school in Toronto, Canada, called Ivy Hockey Academy.
+Moore runs the Ivy Hockey Academy school in Toronto.